 Collection of additional data on subsistence use as necessary.

 Once harvest data for the various fisheries have been compiled and fish abundance and distribution studies have been completed, comparisons can be made with development plans to assess potential changes in fishing opportunity and harvest rates.
+The data used in this study will be derived from two sources: 1) resource agency reports that summarize estimates of salmon harvest and escapement based on regionally standardized methods and 2) angler surveys collected consistent with approved agency protocols.

 1.3.7.
 Describe considerations of level of effort and cost, as applicable, and why any proposed alternative studies would not be sufficient to meet the stated information needs.